Use Kotlin code from JavaScript

 Package structure

-Kotlin exposes its package structure to JavaScript, so unless you define your declarations in the root package, you have to use fully qualified names in JavaScript.
+For most of the module systems (CommonJS, Plain, and UMD), Kotlin exposes its package structure to JavaScript.
+Unless you define your declarations in the root package, you have to use fully qualified names in JavaScript.
 For example:

-When using UMD or CommonJS, for example, your callsite could look like this:
+For example, when using UMD or CommonJS, your call site could look like this:

 @JsName annotation